Some of the nonsense from my old loaf

 Curiosity is stronger than fear

 Moving.
 Of the earth.
 Sara Dosa knits together a wealth of footage of — and mostly by — the late Katia & Maurice Krafft.
-A beautiful story of dedication to one another and to the volcanoes on an in which they met their purpose, and ultimately their end.
+A beautiful story of dedication to one another and to the volcanoes on and in which they met their purpose, and ultimately their end.

 Dead Poets ran quicker than I expected, I wanted it to go on, to see more.
 But I suppose, as ever, it is better to be left wanting than wanting to leave.